 (Close up of the pastry)

-Though English-speakers associate the term strudel with the apple strudel, our local cuisine has other varieties in both sweet and savoury form.
+Though English-speakers typically associate the term strudel with the apple strudel, our local cuisine has other varieties in both sweet and savoury form.

-Apfelstrudel is the most famous example, and the one normally meant when you simply ask for strudel.
-But, for example, you might enjoy a main course of Spinatstrudel (with a spinach filling)
+Apfelstrudel is the most famous example, of course, and the one normally meant when you simply ask for strudel.

 If any meat eaters feel left out, well, you can also enjoy a Fleischstrudel (usually with a mincemeat filling).